acordeonl/FinanceWatchAPITest/README.md

 Open project's root folder and run `node server.js`.
 This should start a server on port 3000 with a single endpoint (/stockTicker?symbol=:symbol).

+###  Logs

+The server will log activity to a debug.log file on the project's root.
+Logs include information about requests, server response and error messages.

 ### Runing Tests

 Run `npm install` on root folder and then run `jest`.